 - 2 Medium - Onion, Chopped

-- Add required water amount (which is the called for amount on the mix boxes - usually 1 1/2 cups per mix pack) to medium pot with chicken pieces, onions, and celery.
+- Add required water amount (which is the called for the amount on the mix boxes - usually 1 1/2 cups per mix pack) to a medium pot with chicken pieces, onions, and celery.
 If you have no giblet or extra chicken pieces inside the bird you can cut off the wings or a small amount inside the cavity, just for flavor.

-- Brink to boil, then reduce heat to high simmer.
+- Bring to boil, then reduce heat to high simmer.
 Low simmer if you are in no hurry.
 Cook 20 minutes.
 30 minutes or more on a low simmer.

 - Add butter and stir.

-- Put stuffing mixes in large bowl, add onion and celery mixture and stir.
+- Put stuffing mixes in a large bowl, add broth, onion and celery mixture and stir.

 - You may add more water if you want it moister but remember it will become moister inside the bird.
 Salt and seasonings are already in the mixes and very adequate.
 No need for more.

 - Use half this recipe for a stuffed chicken or just a side dish.